yurist38/linkedin-video-downloader/README.md

 1. Install dependencies with `npm ci`
 2. Create `.env` configuration file based on `.env.example`
-3. Make a build with `npm run dist` command
+3. Make a build with `npm run build` command
-4. Install the extenstion using development mode from the `./dist` folder directly
+4. Install the extenstion using development mode from the `./build` folder directly

-## Production

-Production build and deployment are done automatically via CI (GitHub Actions)

 ## Contribution